taijiweb/domcom/README.md

 the web framework to provide dom component

 ## Features
-* diclarational composable component with reactive function
+* declarational composable components with reactive function

-* automatically render only the difference between the dom and the cache with fine granularity
+* automatically render only the invalidate parts in the dom with fine granularity

 * decouple with model and controller completely

 * simple but powerful router

-* support for promise
+* convenient support for promise

 * never pollute the dom because of the framework itself

 * the root of the component may be multiple dom elements

-## Sample
+## Samples
 There is [some  samples](https://github.com/taijiweb/domcom/tree/master/demo), and a [todoMVC implementation](https://github.com/taijiweb/domcom/tree/master/demo/todomvc).

 The code below give a taste of domcom: